-9 An entity that provides financing to customers as a main business activity or in the course of its main business activities invests in assets that generate a return individually and largely independently of the entity's other resources.
+&lt;sup>9 An entity that provides financing to customers as a main business activity or in the course of its main business activities invests in assets that generate a return individually and largely independently of the entity's other resources.

-Topic and ref Summary of proposals Summary of feedback Tentative decisions A35.
-In the Exposure Draft, the proposed amendment to paragraph 18(b) of IAS 7, proposed new paragraphs 33A and 34A-34D of IAS 7 and paragraphs BC185-BC208 of the Basis for Conclusions describe the IASB's reasons for the proposals and discusses approaches that were considered but rejected by the IASB.
-December 2020/ January 2021 AP21J Other topics A36.
-Other comments on the proposals in the Exposure Draft, including the analysis of the effects (paragraphs BC232-BC312 of the Basis for Conclusions, including Appendix) and Illustrative Examples accompanying the Exposure Draft.
+Topic and ref Summary of proposals Summary of feedback Tentative decisions December 2020/ January 2021 AP21J Other topics A36.
+Other comments on the proposals in the Exposure Draft, including the analysis of the effects (paragraphs BC232-BC312 of the Basis for Conclusions on the Exposure Draft, including Appendix) and Illustrative Examples accompanying the Exposure Draft.
 B39.
 Most of the comments not responding to specific question related to additional work respondents would like the IASB to undertake, mostly as separate projects.
 Respondents also provided feedback on proposals relating to other comprehensive income and interim financial reporting and comments on the proposed implementation period.
-C59.
+C60.
 The IASB will discuss these proposals at a future IASB meeting.